KrisDunning/data-structures-and-algorithms/javascript/code-challenges/linked-list/README.md

 list.insertBefore(searchValue,InsertValue) // Inserts value in node before the search value node

 list.insertAfter(searchValue,InsertValue) // Inserts value in node after the search value node

+list.zip(list1,list2) // Alternates values from list1 and list2 to create a new list and return its result.